-There are costs to National Grid of non-compliance with relevant health and safety legislation.
+There are costs to National Gas of non-compliance with relevant health and safety legislation.
 Through internal stakeholder engagement we have developed different levels of consequence which result from a failure to comply with legislation.
 The implication of non-compliance can range from increased reporting through improvement notices to prosecution, as below.

-- Increased reporting (minor breach of compliance will result in the requirement to report more frequently and / or to a more granular level of detail) - Improvement notice (a more severe breach, or a repeated breach will result in the HSE issuing an improvement notice)
+- Increased reporting (minor breach of compliance will result in the requirement to report more frequently and / or to a more granular level of detail) - Improvement notice (a more severe breach, or a repeated breach will result in the HSE issuing an improvement notice) - Prosecution (the most severe punishment the HSE can deliver would be to prosecute NGT)